 Discussing politics can be incredibly frustrating.
 When someone has completely opposing views to yours, it's easy to dig your heels in and turn a discussion into a full-blown argument.
-But what happens if it’s not a random person from high school, but one of your best friends that you disagree with?
-Read on for our tips on how to talk politics with friends without things getting out of hand.
+You might feel hurt, angry, or sad about the other person's stance on an issue, especially if it is one that is close to your heart.

 This article contains affiliate links, and we will be compensated for any purchase made by clicking on them.
 Thank you for supporting Miss Millennia Magazine!

 Don't Make It Personal

 This is so, so important.
 The person is your friend, after all!
 When you are in a heated argument, it often feels easy to resort to low blows.
 Most times your hurtful comments have nothing to do with the topic at hand.
 Try to focus on the issue you are discussing rather than the person you are discussing it with.
 In addition to not hurting anyone's feelings, this helps you keep a more level head so you can think of smarter, more convincing arguments for your side.

 Even if you think that they hold a view because they are naive, or not as smart as you, or anything like that, DO NOT SAY SO.
 At least, don't say so if you want to keep your friendship.
 However, if the person is being outright sexist, racist, homophobic, or otherwise discriminatory, it is ok to speak up.
 These are problematic opinions and if you are offended by them, tell your friend so.
 They might not even realize it!
 If they still hold onto their beliefs that are hateful to an entire group of people, you may want to rethink your friendship with that person.